Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Experiments

 \cutsubsectiondown \uline{While currently impractical due to massive computational costs, raw pixel-by-pixel modeling is a viable path to achieving competitive performance within the next five years.
 The primary bottleneck is compute rather than the availability of training data. }

-We predict the required training FLOPs to reach competitive ImageNet classification accuracy and image generation metric.
-As presented in Table~\ref{tab:linear_probe_prediction}, with $10^4\times$ FLOPs increase from the higher end of our IsoFlops variants (or $10^{20}$), one can achieve $80\%$ classification accuracy with a simple next-pixel prediction objective.
-At the compute budget of $10^{24}$ FLOPs, the optimal data projection (or 187M images) at $64 \times 64$ is feasible within the dataset (contains 300M images) used in the current experiment.
-The optimal model size projection (215.3B model) is impractical at the moment given that well-established methods such as MAE~\cite{he2022masked} and DINO~\cite{caron2021emerging} achieve comparable performance with significantly smaller model.
-Similarly, as shown in Table~\ref{tab:frechet_distance_prediction}, with $10^4\times$ FLOPs increase from the higher end of our IsoFlops variants (or $10^{20}$), one can significantly reduce completion-based Fréchet Distance measure below 100 by training models with next-pixel prediction objective.
+We predict the required training FLOPs to reach competitive ImageNet classification accuracy and image generation-based completion metric.
+As presented in Table~\ref{tab:linear_probe_prediction}, under a theoretical estimate by extrapolating from the higher end of IsoFLOP variants (or $10^{20}$), one can achieve beyond $80\%$ classification accuracy with a simple next-pixel prediction objective.
+At the compute budget of $10^{24}$ FLOPs, the optimal data projection (or half billion images) at $64 \times 64$ roughly matches the dataset size (~300M images) in use.
+The optimal model size projection (80.72B model) is on the higher end for vision models at the moment given that well-established methods such as MAE~\cite{he2022masked} and DINO~\cite{caron2021emerging} achieve comparable performance with significantly smaller model.
+Similarly, as shown in Table~\ref{tab:frechet_distance_prediction}, under a theoretical estimate by extrapolating from the higher end of our IsoFLOP variants (or $10^{20}$), one can significantly reduce completion-based Fréchet Distance measure below 100 by training models with next-pixel prediction objective.
 As a reference, the Fréchet Distance between ground-truth at native resolution and images downscaled to 64 $\times$ 64 resolution is measured 49.6.
-Given $10^{24}$ FLOPs, the optimal data projection (or 2.2B images) at $64 \times 64$ requires 7 times growth of the dataset we used, while the projection (or 16.4B images) at $32 \times 32$ requires 54 times growth.
-Given the sheer volume of visual data available, we believe scaling pixel-by-pixel modeling is not bottlenecked by the data but the compute.
-Furthermore, with our scaling trend projection and the estimated compute growth 4-5 times annually, we anticipate learning on raw pixels will become a feasible direction in the next five years.
+Given $10^{24}$ FLOPs, the optimal data projection (or 2.06B images) at $64 \times 64$ requires 7 times growth of the dataset we used, while the projection (or 16.4B images) at $32 \times 32$ requires 54 times growth.
+Given the sheer volume of visual data available on the Internet, we believe scaling pixel-by-pixel modeling is not bottlenecked by the data but the compute.
+Furthermore, with our scaling trend projection and the estimated compute growth 4-5 times annually, we anticipate learning on raw pixels will become a feasible direction in the next five years. \cutsectionup